kibitzr/kibitzr/docs/configuration.rst

 Another option is ``script``, which is an arbitrary bash script.

 Check will be executed every ``period`` seconds and/or on every ``schedule``.
-See :red:`Schedule documentation <schedule>` for a complete list of possibilities.
+See :ref:`Schedule documentation <schedule>` for a complete list of possibilities.

 Fetched data from ``url`` (or ``script`` output) is passed to a pipeline of transformations defined under ``transform`` key.